 Padova: The Complete Guide

 Padova or in English Padua is a city in North Eastern Italy, and the capital of the province of the same name.
-It is located centrally in the Veneto region, between Venice on one side and Venice on the other.
+It is located centrally in the Veneto region, between Venice on one side and Verona on the other.

 Famous as the backdrop for Shakespeare’s “The Taming of the Shrew,” Padua is particularly distinguished for its 14th-century Scrovegni Chapel adorned with emotionally resonant frescoes by Giotto.
 Another notable feature is the expansive Prato della Valle, Italy’s largest square.
 Established in 1222, Padua University stands as one of the world’s oldest and holds a revered status among scholars as the birthplace of modern medicine.